 Homeschooling should strengthen the bond between parents and kids and not weaken it.
 It should be done in such a manner that kids look forward to learning, not escaping from it- who wants to learn from a grumpy pushy parent?

-At the same time, homeschooling can get challenging on top of regular housework, it can lead to stress and fatigue but then you have your freedom to take time off and relax.
+At the same time, homeschooling can get challenging on top of regular housework, it can lead to stress and fatigue but it also gives you immense freedom as you are not bound by the schedule of a school and you can definitely plan and find time to relax.

-Socialization is another thing which is of concern to parents, but in my opinion homeschooled kids are as social if not more and there are plenty of opportunities to mingle with other kids in playground and if you enlist for classes like music, dance, skating etc.
+Socialization is another thing which is of concern to parents, but in my opinion homeschooled kids are as social if not more and there are plenty of opportunities to mingle with other kids in playground and if you enlist for classes like music, dance, skating or simply take them to the park everyday etc.

-What is really required for kids especially in early years is a caring and loving environment with access to resources, and if it can be made available at home then why not?
+What is really required for kids especially in early years is a caring and loving environment with access to resources and it can surely be done at home.

 *Homeschooling is not necessary and it might not be the best choice for many parents, but I know it also might be the best choice for many for at least some years of schooling and I wish government should step in to provide support to parents who choose to homeschool.